DTJF/fbdoc/src/doc/1_Introduction.md

 # Executable  {#SecIntExe}

 \Proj is a multi functional tool, supporting the complete process of documenting any FB project.
-As an FB source code it can get compiled on all operting systems supported by the compiler, which is currently (effective 2015, Oct.)
+It gets shipped in this package as FB source code and can get compiled on all operting systems supported by the FB compiler, which is currently (effective 2015, Oct.)

 - DOS
 - windows